 methodology and results of flora and fauna monitoring e.g. increase in revegetated area, fauna species recorded etc.

+11. Acknowledge that Council, as the owner of the land, retains management responsibility for the development and environmental rehabilitation of the parklands on the Precinct.

 IT IS MUTUALLY UNDERSTOOD AND AGREED BY AND BETWEEN THE PARTIES THAT:

+REVIEW.
+A cooperative review of the currency and effectiveness of the MoU will be undertaken on annual basis as from the commencement date.

 MODIFICATION.
 Modifications within the scope of this MoU shall be made by mutual consent of the parties, by the issuance of a written modification, signed and dated by both parties, prior to any changes being performed.

 PARTICIPATION IN SIMILAR ACTIVITIES.
 This instrument in no way restricts Council or Green Hills from participating in similar activities with other public or private agencies, organizations, and individuals.

-TERMINATION.
-Either of the parties, in writing, may terminate the instrument in whole, or in part, at any time before the date of expiration.

 VARIATION.
 Variation to this agreement will be enacted by mutual consent.

 PERSONAL ACCIDENT LIABILITY.
 Volunteer activities on the MCP will be undertaken under the auspices of Council’s Conservation Volunteer Program and all associated operational protocols e.g. site management plans, induction, training, Work Place Health and Safety regulations etc. As such Council’s Volunteer Insurance applies when participants have been properly inducted.